cdesch/ubuntu-elixir/readme.md

 # Ubuntu Elixir

-A container for building Ubuntu and Elixir
+A container for building Ubuntu and Elixir.

 ## Build